gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 | body | [CreateSearchKeyword](#CreateSearchKeyword) | yes | Request body |

-Custom Search Keyword allows you to map conditions with keywords to give you the ultimate results.
-This API allows you to add a rule for the custom keyword to a search behaviour for an application.
+Create a Custom Search Keywords.
 See `CreateSearchKeywordSchema` for the list of attributes needed to create a mapping and /collections/query-options for the available options to create a rule.
 On successful request, returns a paginated list of collections specified in `CreateSearchKeywordSchema`

 *Returned Response:*